Bouss/guidelines/README.md

 ## DTO vs DAO

 In a Doctrine context, an *Entity* is a DAO:  it represents a **persisted** object **mapped** to a database table.
-Sometimes we handle unpersisted structured data, for temporary needs.
+Sometimes we handle unpersisted data, for temporary needs.
 We could store them in arrays.
 However, arrays are **not very structured** and can't **respect any contract**.

-Work with **objects** is often the best way to achieve it.
+Working with **objects** is often the best way to achieve it.
 That's what DTO are designed for: they are very simple objects containing business **structured data** for **temporary needs** (their life cycle is short).
 They should be ***read-only*** as far as possible, as they just exist to be consumed.

 Complex DTOs can be created using a *Factory*.